lucasvdh/laraveldkim/README.md

 Sign all outgoing emails in Laravel 4 with a DKIM signature.

-Check out the "5.0" branch for Laravel 5.
+Check out the master branch for Laravel 5.

 How to Use
 ----------